Memsworth/Movie.PoC/README.md

 ## Features

-- **Movie Reservation**: Users can browse available movies, select showtimes, and reserve their tickets directly through the app.

 - **Review System**: Share your thoughts on the movies you've watched by writing and posting reviews for others to read and enjoy.